 As mentioned, after around two weeks, the newly implanted grafts are fully rooted in, meaning you can begin exercising after 14 days.
 Still, you need to be cautious and ease yourself back into it gently.

-How long after hair transplant do you see results?
+How long after a hair transplant do you see results?

 It will begin generally growing within 6-9 months and up to a year after the procedure.
 From this stage, it can 2-3 months before your new follicles fully take and begin to grow new hair naturally.